Rural Agricultural Health and Safety

 According to the 2014 Fact Sheet: Childhood Agricultural Injuries in the U.S., 38 children are injured every day in an agriculture-related incident.
 Agriculture has a high fatality rate among youth workers compared to all industries, with machinery accidents, motor vehicles, and drowning being the main cause of death.
 Many youth are injured in nonfatal injuries while performing farm work, working with livestock, and operating farm equipment.

 The Department of Agriculture reports there are 2.2 million farms in the U.S., with an estimated 1 million children living on these farms.
-According to Blueprint for Protecting Children in Agriculture: The 2012 National Action Plan, in 2009, an estimated 15,000 nonfatal injuries occurred to children.
+According to the 2014 Fact Sheet: Childhood Agricultural Injuries in the U.S. in 2012, an estimated 13,996 nonfatal injuries occurred to youth under the age of 20.

 What health risks are farmers exposed to?